 This quirky pub has been located in Waterloo for over a century and is therefore considered a landmark of Waterloo.
 As the name suggests it was originally a Fire Station and the theme still runs through the venue with old fire buckets dotted around.

-However, after a day of meetings it’s an ideal spot for a de-brief over dinner or drinks before walking to Waterloo station for the journey home.
+It’s an ideal spot for a day of meetings, or a de-brief over dinner or drinks before walking to Waterloo station for the journey home.

 The Dorchester